Inside: How to have a fun family picnic without forgetting something essential. Get your free printable family picnic checklist.

 13. First Aid kit

 This is a “just in case” item, but it’s important to take with you if you’ll be picnicking a little ways from the car.
-Simple essentials like bandaids and alcohol swabs are all you need for minor scrapes.
+Simple essentials like bandaids and disinfecting cream are all you need for minor scrapes.

 I love my hot tea and enjoy sipping it after a meal.
 If you’re not into tea, make some coffee and take it with you.
 It’ll be your little treat to enjoy as you watch your kids play.
 If you bring a thermos, don’t forget to pack a cup.
 I like to bring my insulated tumbler.